ryo5678/Territorial.io-Tracker-Bot/README.md

 # Territorial.io-Tracker-Bot
-Discord.py Bot for tracking Territorial.io stats
+Discord.py Bot for tracking Territorial.io stats and other miscellaneous features.

 Latest version of the bot for public review.